The Human Factor (1975 film): Plot

 Through the same newspaper his wife read, Kinsdale realizes that the terrorists are targeting families who answer to a domestic want ad.
 Claiming he is surveying the effectiveness of the classified advertisements, Kinsdale learns that the Gerardi family has just made an appointment to talk to a prospective housecleaner, Miss Pidgeon.
 Before Kinsdale can leave, Inspector Lupo arrives to arrest him, but Kinsdale flees and manages to evade capture.
 That night, he breaks into the Geraldi residence armed with a gun and orders them to cooperate.
 When Miss Pidgeon arrives at the door, her suspicions are immediately raised and her men open fire on the house, but flee when Kinsdale returns fire, accidentally leaving behind a purse.

 Kinsdale goes to Janice's apartment, where he is promptly berated by McAllister for not going to the police and risking the lives of the other targeted families., but Kinsdale retorts that he will not allow the killers to be imprisoned just so another group can hold the U.S. hostage.
-Searching Pidgeon's purse, finds a napkin with the name of a café printed on it.
+Searching Pidgeon's purse, he finds a napkin with the name of a café printed on it.
 Going to the cafe, he finds the killers' van and spots Taylor walking outside.
 He gets in his car, follows Taylor down an alley, hits him with his car and then beats him bloody.
 Taylor stabs him with a switchblade knife, but Kinsdale disarms him, then strangles Taylor to death with a steel chain.
 Bleeding, Kinsdale returns to the garage, breaks into the upstairs apartment and discovers his daughter's doll and a phone number.

 CIA agents ambush Kinsdale, but see his stolen credentials and assume he's a State Department investigator, giving him a ride back to the embassy.
 Back at the base, Kamal, posing as a deliveryman, drives a small truck, with Pidgeon and ten armed men inside.
 They enter a closed Post Exchange building, kill the janitor and hide.
 When the exchange opens, they take the customers hostage and order the store manager to deliver a ransom letter to authorities.
 At the U.S. Embassy, Kinsdale asks a woman to dial the phone number he found.
 When he discovers it is for the Post Exchange, he steals a car, drives onto the base and crashes through the front windows of the building.
 He leaps out, shoots a number of terrorists and is wounded, but manages to knock down another killer.
 He pulls off one of the terrorists' masks to reveal Pidgeon, who spits in his face before he shoots her between the eyes.
 Another gunman takes aim on Kinsdale, but a female hostage picks up a machine gun and kills the man.
 Kamal takes another hostage, but Kinsdale keeps shooting, forcing Kamal to run outside.
 Kinsdale follows and guns his wife's killer down, then falls to his knees.
 Inspector Lupo and Mike McAllister take the empty pistol from Kinsdale's hands as he sobs.